joinpursuit/Pursuit-Core-Web-Conditionals-Lab/README.md

 # Conditional Exercises
+On this Document there is two conditionals. js files

 For this exercises we are going to create a file called `conditionals.js`.
 Copy the description of the exercise as a comment into the file and underneath write your JavaScript code.